margkam/the-dismal-science/docs/proposal_docs/sketch_descriptions.md

 # Description of Proposal Sketches
 The purpose of this file is to explain the sketches in the project proposal.

-## Ripple Chart
+## Ripple Vis
 This chart is a central part of the recession visualization.
-In the actual visualization, each country will be color coded with its GDP Growth for the year selected on the slider at the bottom.
+The intended use is for the user to explore how recessions in one country spread/impact other countries in the world.
+This can be accomplished by dragging the scrubber or clicking a play button and watching the vis transition over time.
+Due to its central nature, several variations and views are included in this proposal.

+### Ripple Vis Basic
+This is the basic template for the ripple chart vis.
+Pretty much, this is the set of elements that we're planning on including in the ripple vis, with other maps showing different alternatives for how the data is encoded.

+### Ripple Vis GDP Colored
+This vis is one alternative for the ripple vis's GDP Growth view.
+In this variation, each country's GDP Growth rate is encoded using color.
 Positive GDP Growth will be colored green.
 Negative GDP Growth will be colored red.
 The value of these colors is scaled by the degree to which GDP Growth is positive or negative.

-This chart will support multiple views.
-The primary views will be GDP Growth and Unemployment because these are the views most likely to show insight into how recessions spread and linger around the globe.
-Once those are implemented, we will explore whether other views offer useful insights.
+* “GDP Growth (Annual %).”
+Data, https://data.worldbank.org/indicator/ny.gdp.mktp.kd.zg?view=map.

+### Ripple Vis GDP Circles
+In the above alternative for GDP Growth Rate, the user might be decieved because the amount of green/red on the map is more related to the land area of the countries, instead of the actual economic conditions.
+This effect is somewhat mitigated by the United States and China, who have both large economies and large land areas.
+However, if we are still worried about the landmass effect, we could create circles for each country and dual-encode the GDP growth data using both the color and the size of the circle.

+### Ripple Unemployment
+This sketch shows what would happen if the clicked on the "Unemployment" button.
+The circles would change to all be the same color.
+Orange is used because it is somewhat similar to red, but less severe.
+Increasing unemployment is bad, but some unemployment is not as bad as slightly negative GDP growth.

 ## Yield Curve Inversion Chart for the United States
 This is a pretty straight-forward chart and many versions of it have been created by economists, businesspeople, and magazines.
 Instead of creating a sketch, we included a version of the chart from Forbes.
 The chart displays the difference between the 10-year return on Treasury bonds and the 3-month  return on Treasury bonds.
 Periods of recession are shown in the chart using grey boxes.